jakegornall/semantica-cli/README.md

 - Provide clear installation and setup instructions
 - Are optimized for semantic search

 ## Installation

-Install globally
+Install globally:

 `npm install -g semantica`

-Or install as a dev dependency
+Or install as a dev dependency:

 `npm install --save-dev semantica`

 ## Quick Start